-Contact Information Instructor: Office: Office Hours: Phone & Voicemail: Email: Course Webpage: Dr. Robert Stufflebeam UNO: LA 385 M-T-W-R 1:00 p.m. - 2:30 p.m. (and by appointment) W: (504) 280-7473 rstuffle@uno.edu (add ' PHIL 4250 ' to subject line) Moodle login page Required Texts T. E. Wartenberg (2012).
+Instructor: Dr. Robert Stufflebeam Contact Information Office: UNO: LA 385 Office Hours: M-T-W-R 1:00 p.m. - 2:30 p.m. (and by appointment) Phone & Voicemail: W: (504) 280-7473 Email: rstuffle@uno.edu (add 'PHIL 5250' to subject line) Course Webpage: Moodle login page T. E. Wartenberg (2012).
 The nature of art: An anthology.
 3rd ed.
 Belmont, CA: Wadsworth.
-ISBN 978-1-111-18652-4.
-[W] G. Dickie (1997).
+[1] Required Texts ISBN 978-1-111-18652-4.
+[W] [2] G. Dickie (1997).
 Introduction to aesthetics: An analytic approach.
 Oxford: Oxford.
-ISBN 0- 19-511304-7.
+ISBN 0-19-511304-7.
 [D] A. C. Danto (1981).
 The transfiguration of the commonplace.
 Cambridge, MA: Harvard.
-ISBN 0- 0-674-90346-3.
-[T] Course Description CATALOG DESCRIPTION: A critical inquiry into the nature of artistic production, performance, enjoyment, and evaluation.
+ISBN [3] 0-674-90346-3.
+[T] CATALOG DESCRIPTION: A critical inquiry into the nature of artistic production, performance, enjoyment, and evaluation.
 What is art?
 How does the concept apply to music, literature, painting, sculpture, architecture, dance, theater?
 What is the "aesthetic" experience?
 These and other questions will be explored through discussion of relevant readings and examples.
 COURSE OVERVIEW: Aesthetics is the subfield of philosophy concerned with fundamental questions about the nature of art.
-There are many such questions: What is the nature of art?
-What feature(s) must "something" possess in order to be an artwork?
+There are many such guestions: What is the nature of art?
+Course Description What feature(s) must "something" possess in order to be an artwork?
 Must art capture beauty, represent something, convey emotion, give pleasure, reveal truth, transform the mundane, or is art for art's sake alone what matters?
-What constitutes "good" art?
-What is the nature of the aesthetic experience?
-Should there be limits on artistic expression?
+What or who determines what an artwork represents?
+The artist?
+The community? ٠ What constitutes "good" art?
+What is the nature of the aesthetic experience? ٠ Should there be limits on artistic expression?
 Although all of these questions (and others) will be addressed, the central question in this course is the first one.
 Answering it requires defending what one takes to be the "essence" of art.
-By defending their own views on the subject, many philosophers (and others) have significantly influenced the way art is approached and understood (e.g., Plato, Aristotle, Kant, Hegel, Nietzsche, Heidegger, Goodman, Danto, etc.).
-Through critically examining such writings, through viewing and the subscient of the experiments of the course of and understood (e.g., Plato, Aristotle, Kant, Hegel, Nietzsche, Heidegger, Goodman, Danto, etc.).
-Through critically examining such writings, through viewing and the restored of the course of art.
-The order of the and the phase of the and the artistore experimence?
+By defending their own views on the subject, many philosophers (and others) have significantly defending their own views on the subject, many philosophers (and others) have significantly influenced the way art is approached and understood (e.g., Plato, Aristotle, Kant, Hegel, Nietzsche, Heidegger, Goodman, Danto, etc.).
+Through critically examining such writings, through viewing and listening to art from different media, and through critical discussions (both in class and online), each student will be expected to defend their own views; that is, to DO aesthetics, not just to study it.